 There are ATMs and banks on every corner and cash withdrawals are in Euros with a fee.
 Major banks don’t charge ATM fees to foreigners, but privately operated ATMs may sometimes charge high fees.
 However, the machine should warn you about the charge so you have a choice to cancel the transaction before committing to it.

 13. What to see in Austria?

-Austria is small country but filled with attractions and spectacular nature, so we will list here only top popular ones:
+Austria is a small country but filled with attractions and spectacular nature, so we will list here only the top popular ones:

 Schönbrunn Palace.
 Spectacular, 1400-plus room baroque palace with lavish interiors.
 Includes also large gardens with a maze.